Master of Narrative Therapy and Community Work

 CRICOS: 00116K

 Narrative therapy is a respectful, non-blaming approach to counselling and community work, which centres people as the experts in their own lives.
 It views problems as separate from people and assumes people have many skills, competencies, beliefs, values, commitments and abilities that will assist them to reduce the influence of problems in their lives.
-This program provides formal training and recognition for narrative therapy and is delivered as a joint initiative of the Department of Social Work (The University of Melbourne) and The Dulwich Centre, Adelaide.
+Narrative approaches to therapy and community work are used by social workers, psychologists, community development workers, nurses, teachers, doctors, and other health professionals in a wide range of practice settings.

 Structure